neoforged/.github/primers/1.21.2/index.md

         // Points to assets/examplemod/models/equipment/example_armor_material.json
         // When set to an empty optional, the item does not attempt to render as equipment Optional.of(ResourceLocation.fromNamespaceAndPath("examplemod", "example_armor_material")),
+        // The relative location over the texture to overlay on the player screen when wearing
+        // Points to assets/examplemod/textures/example_overlay.png
+        // When set to an empty optional, does not render on the player screen Optional.of(ResourceLocation.withDefaultNamespace("examplemod", "example_overlay")),
         // A HolderSet of entities (direct or tag) that can equip this item
         // When set to an empty optional, any entity can equip this item Optional.of(HolderSet.direct(EntityType::builtInRegistryHolder, EntityType.ZOMBIE)),